kometen/cielo/README.md

 # cielo
-Example code to show Amazon Cognito and IAM and Facebook login integration.
+Example code to demonstrate Amazon Cognito and IAM and Facebook login integration.